shyamalschandra/RRO/README.md

 ## Test Suite

-To test the build, peform the following
+To test the build, perform the following

 1. build the test bundle